South county version of Paul Bunyan?

 Hmm, that looks suspiciously like the Jamestown Lighthouse…

-GKBOWOOD Premium Member 12 months ago
+GKBOWOOD Premium Member over 1 year ago

 I hate it when my picnic gets ruined.